Iceball457/PaletteSwapping-Unity5/README.md

  ![](http://i.imgur.com/QPUXavB.jpg)

-4. Create your gameobject out of your sprite
+4. Create your gameobject out of your sprite.
+To use the texture changer, use a gameObject with a meshRenderer.
+The texture changer will change the mainTexture property (On Unity's standard shader this is the albedo).

 5. Add the Palette Changer Script (PaletteSwapping/Scrips/PaletteChager.cs) to your gameobject